dev2devportal/ms365-to-modoboa-imap-migrator/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3, 19 November 2007 - see the LICENSE file for details.

 ## Acknowledgments